Synthetic Cubism

 Synthesis to Create Modern Art

-This process of incorporating scraps of everyday materials (newspaper cuttings, tickets, tobacco wrappers etc) into their paintings, marked a move away from the austere intellectualism of analytical Cubism, towards a more relaxed and whimsical aesthetic.
+This process of incorporating scraps of everyday materials (newspaper cuttings, tickets, tobacco wrappers etc) into their paintings, marked a move away from the austere intellectualism of Analytical Cubism, towards a more relaxed and whimsical set of aesthetics.
 The theory was that, by introducing physical elements of real life, paintings would become more 'real'.
 In addition, the use of commonplace bits and pieces of daily rubbish was a deliberate attack on the superior image and high-mindedness of fine art.
 The inclusion of these items suggested that art could be made with scissors and glue as easily as with brushes and paint - a liberating and most unconventional approach for those days.
 The chosen genre was, for the most part, still life, and one overt consequence of their concern with greater surface richness, was that Braque and Picasso (and especially Juan Gris) reintroduced colour to their painting.

 Real or Illusion